Azure-Samples/hdinsight-java-storm-eventhub/README.md

 ##Prerequisites

-* A Storm on HDInsight cluster version 3.3 or 3.4 - either [Linux-based](hdinsight-apache-storm-tutorial-get-started-linux.md) or [Windows-based](hdinsight-apache-storm-tutorial-get-started.md).
-HDInsight clusters version 3.3 and 3.4 include Storm 0.10.0, which is required by this example.
-For a version of this example that works with older versions of HDInsight, see the [Storm_v0.9.3](https://github.com/Azure-Samples/hdinsight-java-storm-eventhub/tree/Storm_v0.9.3) branch of this repository.
+* A Storm on HDInsight cluster version 3.5 - either [Linux-based](hdinsight-apache-storm-tutorial-get-started-linux.md) or [Windows-based](hdinsight-apache-storm-tutorial-get-started.md).
+HDInsight cluster version 3.5 include Storm 1.0.1, which is required by this example.
+For a version of this example that works with older versions of HDInsight, see the [Storm_v0.9.3](https://github.com/Azure-Samples/hdinsight-java-storm-eventhub/tree/Storm_v0.9.3) and [Storm_1.0.1](https://github.com/Azure-Samples/hdinsight-java-storm-eventhub/tree/Storm_1.0.1) branches of this repository.

 * [Azure EventHubs](../eventhubs/event-hubs-csharp-ephcs-getstarted.md)

-* [Oracle Java Developer Kit (JDK) version 7](https://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or an equivalent such as [OpenJDK](http://openjdk.java.net/)
+* [Oracle Java Developer Kit (JDK) version 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or an equivalent such as [OpenJDK](http://openjdk.java.net/)

 * [Maven](https://maven.apache.org/download.cgi)